 Members of APATAP support and develop both the study and management of threats.
 We look for evidence-based solutions to the prevention of violence based on hatred.
 We also seek to help people make sense of the aftermath of attacks, and the follow on effects such as further attacks, reprisals and hate speech.

-If you notice any suspicious activity, please report to your local authorities.
+If you notice any suspicious activity, please report what you have seen or heard directly to your local authorities.
 If you need personal support, get in touch with psychological services in your area.
-Refer to your local authorities for any updates and changes to the threat level in your area.
+Refer to your local authorities for any updates and changes to the threat level in your region.

 For 24/7 support in Australia contact Lifeline on 13 11 14.